NathanaelCarauna/NathanaelCarauna/README.md

 ### Hey there!
 I'm Nathanael 👋

-## I'm a Husband, a Software Engineering student, and a Developer!
+## I'm a Software Engineer!

 - 🔭 I’m currently working at <a href="http://www.midiavox.com.br" rel="nofollow">MidiaVox!</a> as a mid developer
 -  Graduated software engineering at UPE
+-  Master degree Student
-- Working Java Spring, EcmaScript, Asp Net Core
+- Working currently with Java Spring, React and .Net

 ### Connect with me: